Big Timber, Montana: Infrastructure

+Insterstate 90 passes to the south of Big Timber while U.S. Route 191 runs directly through town.

 Big Timber Airport is a public use airport located 3 miles southwest of town.

+Intercity bus service to the city is provided by Jefferson Lines.

 Education

 Sweet Grass County High School provides public high school education in Big Timber.
 They are known as the Sheepherders.